aaronksaunders/Appcelerator-Cloud-Services-Sync-Adapter/README.md

 -
 You are going to want to hop on over to `app/assets/alloy/sync/acs.js` to see the beginnings of the code for the adapter

-The sync adapter leverage the fact that for the most part the [Appcelerator Cloud Services `ti.cloud` module](http://docs.appcelerator.com/titanium/latest/#!/api/Titanium.Cloud) follows a specific pattern when working with objects:
+The sync adapter leverages the fact that for the most part the [Appcelerator Cloud Services `ti.cloud` module](http://docs.appcelerator.com/titanium/latest/#!/api/Titanium.Cloud) follows a specific pattern when working with objects:

 `Cloud.[OBJECT-NAME].[OBJECT-ACTION]`